JakeWharton/NotificationCompat2/README.md

 An extension of the `NotificationCompat` helper in the support library which actually supports all of the features of the Android 4.1 (Jelly Bean) release.

+With the release of Jelly Bean came a [new notification API][api] which provide much more dynamic and interactive notifications.
+The latest revision of the [Android Support Library][support] (revision 9) contains some classes to manage Android 3.x notifications but nothing for using the new Jelly Bean features.

-This library is meant as a standalone replacement.
-Change your import from `android.support.v4.app.NotificationCompat` to `com.jakewharton.notificationcompat2.NotificationCompat2`.
+This library is meant as a standalone replacement and will let you use the new notification API without crashing on devices with android versions previous to Jelly Bean.
+Simple change your import from `android.support.v4.app.NotificationCompat` to `com.jakewharton.notificationcompat2.NotificationCompat2` and use the `NotificatonCompat2.Builder` class.

-Downloadable .jars can be found on the [GitHub download page][1].
+Downloadable .jars can be found on the [GitHub download page][dl].